Super apps—what are they exactly?

 A cybercriminal’s dream is the concentration of financial services within a few key apps.
 But with solutions for multi-factor or multimodal biometric authentication like biometrics, it will be very difficult to breach the security.
 A super app’s strength must come from both its thoughtful security methods and its usability, not just one or the other.
 Without it, neither businesses nor customers can firmly believe that these all-in-one platforms will improve the overall journey and digital experience.

-To learn more about how FTx Identity can help your business, get in touch with us today to schedule a consultation and demo.
+To learn more about how digital identity verification can help your business, get in touch with us today to schedule a consultation and demo.